Democratic LifeContract management

 Councillors, officials and employees of the municipality must follow the provisions of the bylaw and are responsible at all times for applying the policy in the performance of their duties.

 The bylaw applies also to agents, to consultants retained by the municipality, to bidders in an invitation to tender, to parties that win a contract in an invitation to tender, to all co-contracting parties and generally to any party interested in contracting with the City.

-At least once a year, the City files, at a council meeting, a report on the application of this by-law.
+At least once a year, the City files a report on the application of this by-law at a council meeting.

 List of contracts worth $25,000 or more